eosnetworkfoundation/docs/docs/01_overview/03_technical_features.md

 When you stake tokens for CPU and NET, you gain access to system resources proportional to the total amount of tokens staked by all other users for the same resource at the same time.
 This means you can perform transactions at no cost but in the limitations of the staked tokens.
 The staked tokens guarantee the proportional amount of resources regardless of any variations in the free market.

 You can also allocate the system resources to Antelope accounts in a programmatic manner by customizing the resource allocation model in the system smart contract.
-This flexibility is provided by the programmable economics of the Antelope platform.
+This flexibility is provided by the programmable economics of the Antelope framework.

 ## Business Model Flexibility
 Applications built on Antelope can adopt a freemium model in which application users do not need to pay for the cost of resources needed to execute transactions.